 If you’re a publisher, you can monetize your email newsletters from the first day of publication by placing native ads or display ads inside your content.
 Both display and native ads are two different types of effective, cutting-edge ad strategy—programmatic advertising.

 Programmatic Advertising: On-Target Marketing Magic

 Through the magic of AI-powered algorithms, as HubSpot’s Kayla Carmichael points out, advertisers can choose to target online ads to customers likely to buy their products and services.
 Furthermore, these algorithms sort through user behavior, demographics, preferences, and likes to find likely customers.
 Ads that appeal to those customers then appear as they browse online, read emails, or read the latest stories on social media.

 Similarly, when you get spring fever and start browsing through convertible sports cars on online car sales platforms.
 Then, when you finally get back to doing work, those darn cars pop up, tempting you to blow off the rest of the day and go car shopping.
 Again—programmatic advertising’s magic.

 Programmatic advertising works because placement comes straight from potential customer data.
 It’s great for the consumer because they only see products they’ll most likely love, and it’s a good bet for advertisers because those people who see their ads are already primed to buy.

-If you’re a newsletter publisher, you’re the go-between that makes this customer-advertiser relationship happen.
+If you’re an email newsletter publisher, you’re the go-between that makes this customer-advertiser relationship happen.
 On the other hand, for publishers, it’s absolutely free.